-Sign, Yard: A temporary portable sign designed or intended to be displayed for a short period of time on a residential (R) zoned property.
+Sign, Yard: A temporary portable sign designed or intended to be displayed for a short period of time.

 Sign: Any structure, which requires a permanent or temporary location, that has a visual display visible from a public right-of-way and is designed to identify, announce, direct or inform.